|

 | A section of the Bethlehem Steel facility -

-has been constructed by Tony Matukonis who worked at this facility for over
+has been constructed by club VP Tony Matukonis who worked at this facility for over

-steel storage area.
-Hugh Jeffrey has recently worked with Tony to better blend
+twenty five years.
+Hugh Jeffrey worked with Tony to better blend

 in the scenery and structures. |